About the Briefing

 Funder Only Strategy Discussion

-In this session, participants will engage in large- and small-group discussion to reflect on the showcase presentations, identify opportunities for
+In this session, participants will engage in large- and small-group discussion to reflect on the showcase presentations, identify opportunities for alignment and investment, and define areas for deeper future exploration.

 3:30 PM – 4:30 PM